unameit10000000/filetransfer/README.md

  -  Old download references stored in the local db seems to restore old deleted bucketnames, fix this.

  **IDEAS**:
- -  Let downloads expire after sometime, similar to WeTranswer, by implementing a background worker.
+ -  Let download links expire after sometime, similar to WeTranswer, by implementing a background worker.
 (Celery, RabbitMQ)

 ## Disclaimer